dave-heslop74/ODP-Site-967---Models/README.md

 ## Python and Julia code to support manuscript:
 ### D. Heslop, U. Amarathunga and E. J. Rohling (2023).
 North African Plio-Pleistocene monsoon runoff and its impacts on the Mediterranean Sea.
-Paleoceanography and Paleoclimatology (submitted).

 Code and data files are provided in two folders to recreate manuscript Figures 2, 3, 5, 6, 7 and 8.